loganthomas/mlb-pitcher-xK/README.md

 | RandomForestRegressor | 0.926  | 0.00024  |

 > [!IMPORTANT]
-> The LinearRegression model was chosen as the final model architecure.
+> The LinearRegression model was chosen as the final model architecture.

 ### Key Features Used by the Model
 - `I/Str`: ball in play percentage (balls put into play including hr / total strikes)